zobo/dbgpPlugin/README.txt

 - run to cursor
 - DBGp proxy support
 + file mapping (server ip based)
-/ dbgp error processing...
++ dbgp error processing...
-/ interface for getting local context on depth (maybe on the stack child, and floating?)
++ interface for getting local context on depth (on stack child)
 - a Manual!!
++ SOURCE support

 ( - todo, / started, + done, ? don't know if I'll do it )